May 26, 2026

 Common Reasons People Use Trusts for Florida Homesteads

-Trusts can provide controlled inheritance structures.
+• Adult Children With Financial Problems: Trusts can provide controlled, asset-protected inheritance structures.

-Trusts simplify administration of multiple assets.
+• Multi-Property Estates: Trusts simplify administration of multiple assets.

-Trust administration is generally less public than probate.
+• Privacy Concerns: Trust administration is generally less public than probate.

 Common Mistakes When Putting a Homestead Into a Trust

-Improper trust language can affect exemptions.
+2. Breaking Homestead Tax Qualification: Improper trust language can eliminate your tax exemptions.

 Can You Sell a Homestead Owned by a Trust?

+Usually, yes.
+If the trust is revocable and the homeowner retains authority, the property can generally still be sold.
 The trustee typically signs documents on behalf of the trust.

 Can You Refinance a Homestead Inside a Trust?